Sailendri/Improving-Customer-Services-using-Machine-Learning/README.md

-# Prediction of time spent on mobile app and website using Linear-Regression with Ecommerce data
+# Prediction of the time spent on mobile app and website using Linear-Regression with Ecommerce data